dimitrisvamp/Tax_Advisor-Generative_AI_Model/README.md

 button, are going to be inserted three values (income value, expenses value, advice).
 The application uses REST API, implemented with flask ( https://flask.palletsprojects.com/en/3.0.x/ ) and specifically "POST" endpoint, to get the income and expenses values from html file.
 Then the application utilizes the generative AI model to generate an advice based on theese values.
-Subsequently theese vaules (income, expenses, advice) are inserted into database  <br>
+Subsequently theese vaules (income, expenses, advice) are inserted into database.  <br>

 After the page refreshes, the user should press the "ADVICE NOW" button.
 Because the advice is already generated, the only thing that application should do is to select the advice from the database, which advice is related with the last id.
 Then the application uses the REST API "GET" endpoint to pass the advice to html file and represent it to user below the "SUBMIT" and "ADVICE NOW" buttons.

+## Requirements
+- If you run with Docker you don't need to install any requirements.
+Docker will make it automatically for you.
+- If you run from terminal you need to install:
+  1. Flask
+  2. openai